angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

-Now the displayed text changes as you update the form control element.
+The displayed value changes as you update the form control element.

 Reactive forms also provide access to more information about a given control through properties and methods provided with each instance.